Boosted Self-Interacting Dark Matter and XENON1T Excess: Introduction

-While ${\rm \Lambda CDM}$ is in excellent agreement with large scale structure of the universe, yet at small scales, it faces challenges from observations like too-big-to-fail problem, missing satellite and core-cusp problem.
-For recent reviews of these issues and possible solutions, refer to \cite{Tulin:2017ara, Bullock:2017xww}.
-One interesting solution to this puzzle was proposed by Spergel and Steinhardt \cite{Spergel:1999mh} where they considered self-interacting dark matter (SIDM) as an alternative to collision-less CDM\footnote{See \cite{deLaix:1995vi} for earlier studies.}.
-The advantage of SIDM is that it solves the problems at small scales, while reproduces the CDM halos at large radii, thus consistent with observations.
-This is simply because of the fact that self-interacting scattering rate is proportional to DM density.
-The required self-interaction rate is often quantified as a ratio of cross section to DM mass as $\sigma/m \sim 1 \; {\rm cm}^2/{\rm g} \approx 2 \times 10^{-24} \; {\rm cm}^2/{\rm GeV}$ \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Zavala:2012us, Vogelsberger:2012ku}.
-Such self-interacting cross sections can be naturally realised in models with a very light mediator.
-For such a scenario, self-interactions can be shown to be stronger for smaller DM velocities such that it can have large impact on small scale structures while being consistent with usual CDM predictions at larger scales \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Bringmann:2016din, Kaplinghat:2015aga, Aarssen:2012fx, Tulin:2013teo}.
-From particle physics point of view, such self-interactions can be naturally realised in Abelian gauge extensions of the SM.
-The dark sector can not be completely hidden and there should be some coupling of the mediator with SM particles as well, which can ensure that DM and SM sectors were in thermal equilibrium in the early universe.
-The same coupling can also be probed at DM direct detection experiments as well \cite{Kaplinghat:2013yxa, DelNobile:2015uua}, and indeed one such possibility is the topic of this work.
+Since we still don't have an answer to what DM actually is, as none of the SM particles has the properties that a DM particle is expected to have, over the years people have resorted to several beyond standard model (BSM) scenarios.
+Among all such BSM frameworks, the weakly interacting massive particle (WIMP) paradigm has been the most widely studied one where a DM candidate having interactions and mass in the typical electroweak regime naturally satisfies the correct DM relic abundance through a thermal freeze-out mechanism- an astounding coincidence referred to as the \textit{WIMP Miracle}~\cite{Kolb:1990vq,Arcadi:2017kky}.
+However, such sizeable DM-SM interactions have not been observed yet at typical direct detection experiments like LUX, PandaX, XENON1T etc. which rely on DM-nucleon scattering events as a signal.
+Thus it has motivated the particle physics community to look for several viable alternatives to WIMP.
+Without giving up entirely on WIMP, one exciting possibility that has recently gained popularity is light DM around GeV or sub-GeV scale.
+While WIMP with electroweak type interactions has a lower bound on its mass, around a few GeV, known as the Lee-Weinberg bound \cite{Lee:1977ua}, one can relax these bound in specific models where additional light particles mediate DM-SM interactions.
+Also the required self-interaction cross-sections ($\sigma/m \sim 1 \; {\rm cm}^2/{\rm g} \approx 2 \times 10^{-24} \; {\rm cm}^2/{\rm GeV}$) can be naturally realized in models with light mediators.
+In such scenarios, self-interactions can be shown to be stronger for smaller DM velocities such that it can have a large impact on small scale structures while being consistent with usual CDM predictions at larger scales \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Bringmann:2016din, Kaplinghat:2015aga, vandenAarssen:2012vpm, Tulin:2013teo}.
+From a particle physics point of view, such self-interactions can be naturally realized in Abelian gauge extensions of the SM where the new gauge boson is light.
+As the dark sector can not be completely hidden and there should be some coupling of the new mediator with SM particles as well to ensure that DM and SM sectors were in thermal equilibrium in the early Universe, the same coupling can also be probed at DM direct detection experiments \cite{Kaplinghat:2013yxa, DelNobile:2015uua}, and indeed one such possibility is the topic of this work.